WP-Autoplugin/hub2wp/readme.md

 ## Developer-Friendly

 hub2wp is designed to be useful for site builders and developers, not just end users.
-It already supports private repositories, custom tracked branches, and release-priority update checking, and it also exposes filters so projects can adapt hub2wp to their own workflow without forking the plugin.
+It supports private repositories, custom tracked branches, and release-priority update checking.
+It also exposes filters so projects can adapt hub2wp to their own workflow without forking the plugin.

 ### WP-CLI